 Philadelphia Talk Therapy

-My expertise includes anxiety and depression, career, trauma, grief, panic attacks, OCD.
-And the science of well-being.
+My expertise includes anxiety and depression, career, trauma, grief, panic attacks, & OCD.

 • 1.
 You don’t have to lay on a couch for years to see results.